zzzjockzzz/pyparse/README.md

 print("Value of --test and --test2 combined:", a.contents("--test") + a.contents("--test2"))
 ```

-Running our program:
+Running our program with:

 ``python main.py --test=123 --test2:123``

-Returns this:
+Outputs:

 ``Value of --test and --test2 combined: 246``